-Prospective Math, Science, or Environmental Studies Majors
+Prospective STEM and Environmental Studies Majors

 - If you are considering a major in Computer Science, Biology, Biochemistry & Molecular Biology, Chemistry, Math, or Physics, you should take one or two math or science courses in your first semester.